-- Pull the saw control lever back towards the operator to lower the saw and cut the log.
+- Pull the Saw Control lever back towards you to lower the saw and cut the log.
 The saw chain starts as the saw begins to move.
-The top roller locks down to hold the log in place.
-When the log is cut through, it falls into the splitting cradle. - 2.
-Push the lever forward to raise the saw out of the way, ready for the next cut.
-The saw chain stops and the top roller returns to standby slight pressure as the saw is raised.
+The top roller holds the log in place.
+When the log is cut through, the block falls into the splitting cradle. - Push the lever forward to raise the saw out of the way, ready for the next cut.
+The saw chain stops as the saw is raised.
+The top roller keeps a slight amount of down pressure on the log at all times unless the arm is unclamped when the saw is raised.